kgrid/kgrid-site/docs/awesome/README.md

 sidebarDepth: 6
 sidebar: auto
 ---
-# Awesome KGrid
+# Key KGrid Materials

-A curated list of KGrid publications, presentations, articles.
+A curated list of KGrid publications, presentations, and articles that shape and inspire our work.

 ## KGrid Team